Skip to Content

 Water-Soluble Stabilizers

-Water-soluble stabilizers are the magicians of embroidery, vanishing after use like a magic trick.
-They support delicate fabrics during stitching, then dissolve completely in water.
+Water-soluble stabilizers are like the disappearing act of embroidery—they support your fabric during stitching, then vanish completely with water.

 Heat-Activated Stabilizers